 “Oh it’s not much,” he said after a while, “I just head out onto the streets some nights.
 I go into some of the more… seedy areas of the hood and I clean up.
 I don’t hurt anyone, I just talk to them.
 Convince them what they’re doing is wrong.
 I can be quite persuasive, the mind reading helps.
 Plus, you know, the face tentacles.
 Then I offer them a second chance.
 Most of the employees of my protection business are those I help.”

 “That’s pretty cool,” she said after a while, “so… the Director.
 What the hell is going on there?”

 “Who can tell,” he said, “the Director works in mysterious ways.
 We have history, actually and we go a long way back.
 I knew her when I was a lot younger, more reckless if you know what I mean.
-Played chess with her once.
+She wasn’t the Director then, she only recently became Director, actually.
+I played chess with her once.
 I’m one of the few psychics that can actually read her mind and she still beat me.
 I see several moves in front of her and she was still even further ahead of me.
 It’s like wrestling an octopus, honestly.”

 “And her plan?”